SoK: Blockchain Decentralization: Decentralization Index: Definition, Properties, and Simulations

 \subsection{Properties and Lemmas}

-In this section, we explore the properties and lemmas of our decentralization index.
-They are derived from the properties of Shannon entropy; see the Appendix \ref{prop}.
+This section explores the properties and lemmas of our decentralization index.
+They are derived from the properties of Shannon entropy; see Appendix \ref{prop}.
 For simplicity and clarity, we use $p_i$ to denote $P(v_i)$ and denote $H_n(p_1,..., p_n)$ as $H(V)$.